rfdickerson/swift-deflate/README.md

 # PureCompression

-A Pure-Swift implementation of common compression algorithms
+> PureCompression is a pure Swift implementation of common compression algorithms

+# Features

+    - [ ] LZ77
+    - [ ] Deflate